Food Safety

 Also, make sure your staff is aware of this protocol and educate them about the seriousness of cross-contamination.

-8. Clean Daily
+8. Clean daily

 A regular cleaning routine that follows the letter of the law is the simplest, yet the most important, step you can take in preventing contamination.
 All surfaces should be cleaned with a food-safe sanitizing agent.